Permafrost/Tundra/SERVICES.md

   delivery (for example, the HTTP response body).
 * `$response.type` is an optional MIME media type describing the type of `$response` returned.
+* `$response.context` is an optional document containing additional context for the returned response.
+For example, an HTTP delivery could return the response status and headers to provide additional context to the delivery result.

 ---